Federica Mogherini

 Federica Mogherini ([fedeˈriːka moɡeˈriːni]; born 16 June 1973) is an Italian politician who served as High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission from 2014 to 2019.
-She previously served as Italy's Minister for Foreign Affairs and International Cooperation from February 2014 to October 2014, in the centre-left Renzi Cabinet.
-She was a Member of the Chamber of Deputies (MP) from 2008 to 2014.
-In 2020 she was appointed rector of the College of Europe, a post-graduate university for European studies in Bruges (Belgium) and Natolin (Poland).
+She is a member of the Democratic Party (PD), which is part of the Party of European Socialists.
+She previously served as Italy's Minister for Foreign Affairs and International Cooperation from February to October 2014 in the Renzi government.
+She was a member of the Chamber of Deputies (MP) from 2008 to 2014.
+In 2020, she was appointed rector of the College of Europe, a post-graduate university for European studies in Bruges (Belgium), Natolin (Poland), and Tirana (Albania).

-She is a member of the Democratic Party, part of the Party of European Socialists, a political faction made up of centre-left national political parties in the EU and Norway.

 Early life and education

-Federica Mogherini was born on 16 June 1973 in Rome, Italy, to the family of the film director and set designer Flavio Mogherini (1922–1994).

-Mogherini attended the Sapienza University of Rome where she studied Political Science graduating with a specialization in Political Philosophy with a final dissertation on Islam and politics, which she wrote while she was on the Erasmus programme at Sciences Po Aix in Aix-en-Provence, France.
+Mogherini was born on 16 June 1973 in Rome to the family of the film director and set designer Flavio Mogherini (1922–1994).
+Mogherini attended the Sapienza University of Rome where she studied political science graduating with a specialization in political philosophy with a final dissertation on Islam and politics, which she wrote while she was on the Erasmus programme at Sciences Po Aix in Aix-en-Provence, France.

 Political career

 Early beginnings

-From 1988 Mogherini was a member of the Italian Communist Youth Federation.
-In 1996, she joined the Youth Left after the dissolution of the Italian Communist Party and its transformation into a Social Democratic Party.
+From 1988, Mogherini was a member of the Italian Communist Youth Federation (FGCI).
+In 1996, she joined the Youth Left after the dissolution of the Italian Communist Party (PCI) and its transformation into the Democratic Party of the Left (PDS).
 In 2001, she became a member of the National Council of the Democrats of the Left (DS), later serving on its National Executive Board and Political Committee.
-In 2003, she started working at the DS's Foreign Affairs Section, where she was given responsibility for relations with international movements and parties, later becoming the team's coordinator; after that she was given responsibility for Foreign Affairs and International Relations on the staff of DS Party chairman Piero Fassino.
-In this role she oversaw the policies on Afghanistan and Iraq, as well as the Middle East peace process.
-Mogherini was in charge of maintaining relations with the Party of European Socialists, the Socialist International and other left-wing parties.

-After the formation of the Italian Democratic Party (PD), on 4 November 2007, Mogherini was appointed to the staff of its founding chairman Walter Veltroni.
+In 2003, Mogherini started working at the DS's Foreign Affairs Section, where she was given responsibility for relations with international movements and parties, later becoming the team's coordinator; after that she was given responsibility for Foreign Affairs and International Relations on the staff of DS Party chairman Piero Fassino.
+In this role, she oversaw the policies on Afghanistan and Iraq, as well as the Middle East peace process.
+Mogherini was in charge of maintaining relations with the Party of European Socialists (PES), the Socialist International (SI), and other left-wing parties.
+After the formation of the Italian Democratic Party (PD) in 2007, Mogherini was appointed to its executive committee by its founding chairman Walter Veltroni.

-Member of Parliament, 2008–14
+Member of Parliament, 2008–2014

-In 2008, Mogherini was elected to the Chamber of Deputies, representing the constituency of Veneto.
+In 2008, Mogherini was elected to Italy's Chamber of Deputies, representing the constituency of Veneto.
 Serving in the 16th legislature, she became secretary of its Defence Committee, a member of the Italian parliamentary delegation to the Council of Europe, and of Italy's parliamentary delegation to the Western European Union.

-On 24 February 2009, she was appointed to the staff of the incoming chairman of the PD Dario Franceschini, with responsibility for equal opportunity.
-After that she was notable as a member of Franceschini's faction (Area Democratica).
-She has also served as Vice-President of the Italy-USA Foundation.
+On 24 February 2009, she was appointed to the staff of the incoming PD leader Dario Franceschini, with responsibility for equal opportunity.
+After that, she was notable as a member of Franceschini's faction (Area Democratica).
+She also served as vice-president of the Italy-USA Foundation.